bcss/RentACar-Contract/docs/PRODUCTION_DEPLOYMENT.md

 ## Overview

-This guide provides comprehensive instructions for deploying RCCMS (Rental Car Contract Management System) to a production environment.
+This guide provides comprehensive instructions for deploying KarāraOS (Rental Car Contract Management System) to a production environment.
 The application is designed to run on Linux servers behind a reverse proxy (Nginx, Apache, or cloud load balancer).

 **Architecture:**
 - **Frontend**: React + TypeScript (served as static files in production)